EncoreUnNerd/42-piscines/README.md

-# 42 Piscines 🏊‍♂️
+# 42 Piscine 🏊‍♂️

-Welcome to my "42 Piscines" repository!
+Welcome to my "42 Piscine" repository!
 This project showcases my coding journey during the piscine at École 42 🎓.
 Please note that not everything is complete or fully functional.

 ## About the Project

-The "42 Piscines" repository contains the code I developed during the intensive coding bootcamp known as the piscine.
+The "42 Piscine" repository contains the code I developed during the intensive coding bootcamp known as the piscine.
 It was a challenging experience that pushed me to learn and grow as a programmer. 🌱

 ### Features